Primary deviance: Frank Tannenbaum

-Frank Tannenbaum, theorized that Primary Deviant behaviors may be innocent or fun for those committing the act, but can become a nuisance and viewed as some form of delinquency to their parents, educators and even those in law enforcement.
+Frank Tannenbaum theorized that primary deviant behaviors may be innocent or fun for those committing the acts, but can become a nuisance and viewed as some form of delinquency to their parents, educators and even those in law enforcement.
 Tannenbaum distinguished two different types of deviancy.
-The first one being the initial act which the child considers to be of innocence but are labeled as deviant by the adult, this label is called Primary Deviancy.
-The second is after they've been initially labeled that they graduate to Secondary deviance in which both the adult and child agree that they are a deviant.
+The first one being the initial act which the child considers to be of innocence but are labeled as deviant by the adult, this label is called "primary deviancy".
+The second is after they have been initially labeled, that they graduate to secondary deviance, in which both the adult and child agree that they are a deviant.
 Tannenbaum stated that the "over dramatization" of these deviant acts can cause one to be labeled and accept the label of being a deviant.
 Due to them accepting this label, they will eventually graduate from being a primary deviant to a secondary deviant thus committing greater crimes.

 Theoretical approaches

 Labeling Theory

-The most prevalent theory as it relates to Primary Deviance was developed in the early 1960s by a group of sociologists and was titled Labeling theory.
-The Labeling theory is a variant of Symbolic interactionism.
-Symbolic interactionism is "a theoretical approach in sociology developed by the famous George Herbert Mead.
+The most prevalent theory as it relates to primary deviance was developed in the early 1960s by a group of sociologists and was titled "labeling theory".
+The labeling theory is a variant of symbolic interactionism.
+Symbolic interactionism is "a theoretical approach in sociology developed by George Herbert Mead.
 It emphasizes the roles of symbols and language as core elements of human interaction.
-Labeling theory according to Labeling Theorists; is applied by those put in place to keep law and order, such as Police Officers, Judges; etc. Those are the people who typically label the people who have violated some law or another.
-The label 'Deviant' does not come from the person who has committed the act,but someone who is more powerful than the person being labeled.
+Labeling theory according, to labeling theorists, is applied by those put in place to keep law and order, such as police officers, judges; etc. Those are the people who typically label the people who have violated some law or another.
+The label "deviant" does not come from the person who has committed the act,but someone who is more powerful than the person being labeled.
 This theory has been tremendously criticized for not being able to explain what causes deviance early on.
-However, The Labeling Theory's main focus is to explain how Labeling relates and can cause Secondary deviance.
+However, the labeling theory's main focus is to explain how labeling relates and can cause secondary deviance.